The Only Costa Rica Packing Guide You’ll Ever Need (Especially for Women)

 Click here to see our One Week Guide to Costa Rica

-The weather in Costa Rica can be unpredictable, especially in the mountains and rainforests.
+The weather in Costa Rica can be unpredictable, especially in the mountains and rainforests, here are layering ideas if you’re wondering what to pack for a trip to Costa Rica.
 Bring a few layers to stay comfortable.
 We were in Guanacaste in March and I did bring a light sweater.
 Although I really didn’t need it often, due to the warmth in Costa Rica, I was glad I had it on my packing list because we had air conditioning in our rental.

 • Cover-ups or sarongs for beach days